-For more information about Service Classes, see Service classes.
+For more information about Service Classes, see Using the goal algorithm.

 In CICSPlex SM:

 - 1. The first step is to set the dynamic routing status value for program PAYPROG1.
 To do this: - From the main menu, click Administration views > Basic CICS resource administration views > Resource definitions > Program definitions.
 This opens the Program definitions tabular view.